 Robert Fitzgerald was born on October 12, 1910, in Geneva, New York, but grew up in Springfield, Illinois.
-His early life was marked by significant loss—his mother died when he was three years old, his only sibling five years later, and his father died when Fitzgerald was seventeen.
-Despite this hardship, he excelled academically, graduating from Springfield High School in 1928 and then attending The Choate School in Connecticut for a year.
-In 1929 he entered Harvard University in Boston, where he studied English and Greek.
+His early life was marked by significant loss—his mother died when he was three years old, his only sibling passed away five years later, and his father died when Fitzgerald was seventeen.
+Despite this hardship, he excelled academically, graduating from Springfield High School in 1928, then attending The Choate School in Connecticut for a year.
+In 1929 he entered Harvard University, where he studied English and Greek.

-Along with being known as a lyric poet, Fitzgerald is highly regarded for his translations, including his verse translations of Homer’s The Iliad (Doubleday, 1974), which received the first Harold Morton Landon Translation Award from the Academy of American Poets in 1976, and The Odyssey (Doubleday, 1961), which received the first Bollingen Award for Translation.
-His other translations include Virgil’s The Aeneid (Random House, 1983), as well as Sophocles’s Oedipus Rex (Harcourt, 1949) and Euripides’s The Alcestis (Harcourt, 1936), both co-translated by Dudley Fitts.
+In addition to being known as a lyric poet, Fitzgerald is highly regarded for his translations, including his verse translations of Homer’s The Iliad (Doubleday, 1974), which received the first Harold Morton Landon Translation Award from the Academy of American Poets in 1976, and The Odyssey (Doubleday, 1961), which received the first Bollingen Award for Translation.
+His other translations include Virgil’s The Aeneid (Random House, 1983), as well as Sophocles’s Oedipus Rex (Harcourt, 1949) and Euripides’s The Alcestis (Harcourt, 1936), both co-translated with Dudley Fitts.

 Fitzgerald died on January 16, 1985, in Hamden, Connecticut.